-Hoarding Disorder can be difficult to comprehend for those unfamiliar with it, stressful and painful for those affected and in many cases may involve co-conditions such as depression or anxiety.
-It can take its toll on everyone involved, including families and friends, can damage relations and may lead to social isolation.
+Hoarding Disorder can be difficult to comprehend, stressful and painful for those affected and often involves co-conditions such as depression or anxiety.
+It can take a toll on everyone involved, including family and friends, can damage relationships and contribute to social isolation.